awsdocs/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 **X1e instances**

-These instances are well suited for the following applications:
+These instances are well suited for the following:
 + High\-performance databases\.
 + In\-memory databases such as SAP HANA\.
 For more information, see [SAP HANA on the AWS Cloud](https://aws.amazon.com/sap/solutions/saphana/)\.
 + Memory\-intensive enterprise applications\.